gravitational/teleport/docs/testplan.md

 - [ ] Verify that creating a new user works
 - [ ] Verify that editing user roles works
 - [ ] Verify that removing a user works
-- [ ] Verify resetting a users password works
+- [ ] Verify resetting a user's password works
 - [ ] Verify search by username, roles, and type works

 #### Auth Connectors